56kcloud/Training/Docker/kickstart/chapters/devops.md

 5. Click the GitHub icon and link your GitHub account to Docker Hub

 6. You will now see your GitHub user on the left and all your GitHub Repos on the right.
-In the right panel search for the `autobuilds` GitHub repo we created in the previous section.
+In the right panel search and select the `autobuilds` GitHub repo we created in the previous section.

+7. Fill in a short description for our Autobuild Repo.

+8. Expand the next screen by clicking `Click here to cusomize`link.
+This will allow us to perform autobuilds based on certain tags or branches.

+9. Click the `Create` button for Autobuilding.
+If everything was configured correclty this should trigger an auto-build.

+Once the autobuild has complete let's have a look around.

+* First click the `Repo` Tab.
+What's populated here?
+* Next click the `Tags` Tab
+* Finally, click on the `Build Details` and click on the `Success` status.
+What do we see here and why?

 ## <a name="Task_3"></a>Task 3: Unit Test our Automated Builds